-For the Oil & Gas sector, Rapid Gas Decompression Testing (RGD) has been a misunderstood phenomenon - until now.
+Within the Oil & Gas sector, Rapid Gas Decompression (RGD) Testing has been a misunderstood phenomenon - until now.

-Previously, rapid gas decompression testing had only been performed using carbon dioxide gas.
-While these are valuable results to have, Element has developed a procedure for testing o-rings with Hydrogen Sulfide (H₂S), a highly corrosive gas that provides a more accurate simulation of real-world conditions.
-This procedure subjects seals to both H₂S and a control (non-sour) gas to evaluate how sour gases affect the rate of rapid gas decompression.
+Previously, Rapid Gas Decompression testing had only been performed using carbon dioxide gas.
+While these are valuable results to have, Element has developed a procedure for testing O-rings with Hydrogen Sulfide (H₂S), a highly corrosive gas that provides a more accurate simulation of real-world conditions.
+This method subjects seals to both H₂S and a control (non-sour) gas to evaluate how sour gases affect the rate of rapid gas decompression.

 Whitepaper: RGD Tests Using Hydrogen Sulfide

-Element's research in the oil and gas industry has resulted in a groundbreaking new method for testing rapid gas decompression.
+Element's research in the O&G industry has resulted in a groundbreaking new method for testing Rapid Gas Decompression.
 Using hydrogen sulfide, we can now test seals and polymer components in a realistic test environment for the first time, providing better results and more insight than ever before.

 More from Element